Quick access

 Presentation

 This profusion of applications is matched by a profusion of mathematical tools, theories and methods.
 Progress has been and continues to be considerable, even if many problems remain poorly understood from a mathematical point of view.
-For example, the equations introduced by L. Eulerin 1755, for which he reports " a certain mathematical difficulty ", are still not fully understood from a mathematical point of view.
+For example, the equations introduced by L. Eulerin 1755, for which he points out " a certain mathematical difficulty ", are still not fully understood from a mathematical point of view.

 Thanks to the emergence and development of computers, mathematical models are increasingly used in applications, thanks to the possibilities offered by digital simulations, whose mathematical justification joins the analysis of equations.